-For the Pioneers in Skirts movie to be streamed online via the Internet or a Blu-ray disc, you will need the following in order to successfully screen the film:
+For the Pioneers in Skirts movie to be streamed online via the Internet or a Blu-ray disc, you will need the following in order to be successful:

-3. Computing device: a laptop/PC, smartphone, tablet, a smart television
+3. A Computing device: A laptop/PC, tablet, a smart television

 We purposefully completed our sound design at Skywalker Sound and sound mix at Technicolor Sound so that the sounds would create a sensational experience when watching the film. (they do!)
 If you can, please try to utilize a high-quality sound system -- especially in larger venues.